|

 In this quick tutorial, you will learn How to Make Ginger Beer.
 It is simple to make and of course a delicious drink.
 But not only do we drink it for its great flavor but it also contains probiotics making it a very healthy drink to have in your kitchen.

-I love traditions especially if they are seasonal and not just something is done for a holiday.
+I love traditions especially if they are seasonal and not just something done for a holiday.
 But everyday things.
 Ways to mark seasonal changes.
-Applesauce on the stove in the fall, making jam with the strawberry harvest, or making ginger beer during the hot months.
-If you haven’t guessed I do each of these mentioned.
-A new one is now added to the list and that is this ginger beer.
+Applesauce on the stove in the fall, making jam with the strawberry harvest, or making ginger beer during the warmer months.
+Although really you can make it year round, but I just so happen to find it ultra refreshing on a hot summers day.

 For a while, I made water kefir, and although that is similar in health benefits and even preparation.
 I find this ginger beer to be the most delicious way to take all the goodness of ferments in.
-I love how it sits on my countertop, being fed a bit each day for the next batch.
+I love how easy it is to feed as it sits out on my countertop.

 Tools You May Need